ipsingh06/seedsync/README.md

 ```bash
 -v <directory on host>:/config
 ```
-where &lt;directory on host&gt; refers to the location on host machine where you wish to store the application state.
+where `<directory on host>` refers to the location on host machine where you wish to store the application state.